Opening a Hair Salon: Your Step-by-Step Guide

 - Share your experiences on the opening on social media.
 Have people like and share your salon online to start spreading the word.

 - Work with local influencers.
 See if someone local to you is interested in getting their hair done by you and share it with their followers to help spread the word.
+Integrate a dynamic QR Code on your salon’s promotional materials, allowing customers to instantly book appointments by scanning it with their smartphones.
+This makes the booking process seamless and user-friendly.
+You can use a QR code generator to easily create scannable codes.

 💡 Flick’s tip: We know that opening your own salon is hard work—add in the need to market the salon as well?
 It seems almost impossible to do.
 By using a tool like Flick’s AI Assistant, you’ll be able to handle all of your social media content ideas in seconds.
 Type in a keyword or topic and the AI Assistant will do the hard work for you.